igncp/tests-highways/Readme.md

 # Tests Highways

 Examples of practical tests written in JavaScript, CoffeeScript and Ruby for learning, practicing and exploring purposes.
 The tested code can be custom code (placed in the `src` directory) or directly external modules / libraries.
+The main objective of this project would be: "get to the point where writting tests actually saves time pragmatically at medium-term"

 ## Installation